sagarmude7/BookXchanger/README.md

 ## Contribution

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 1. Fork the Project
 2. Create your Feature Branch